 Remind yourself of fact

-Panic attack never causes insanity, nor is the result of insanity.
+Panic attack neither causes insanity nor is the result of insanity — ever.
 Panic attack never causes heart attack and seldom causes fainting.
-Please see this page for a refutation of common interpretations of panic attack.

 Practice, Practice, Practice: